soaresrodrigo/easycommit/readme.md

-Here's a polished GitHub project description in English for your **EasyCommit** tool:
+Here's a polished GitHub project description in English for your **GoCommit** tool:

 ---

-# 🔥 EasyCommit - AI-Powered Git Commit Message Generator
+# 🔥 GoCommit - AI-Powered Git Commit Message Generator

 **Stop writing boring commit messages!** Let AI generate clear, concise, and expressive Git commits for you – complete with emojis and conventional prefixes.
 Supports **OpenAI** and **DeepSeek** APIs.